Models

 - Parameters

-) – the minimum number of times a token must appear to be included in the word2vec model’s vocabularystep_size (
+min_count (int) – the minimum number of times a token must appear to be included in the word2vec model’s vocabulary

-) – step size to be used for each iteration of optimizationmax_iter (
+step_size (int) – step size to be used for each iteration of optimization

-) – flag to use inverse document frequencyseed (
+use_idf (bool) – flag to use inverse document frequency

 Association Rules Item-to-Item Recommender